Key Takeaways

 Executive Lessons for Enterprise IT

-GEICO’s journey offers three critical insights for organizations spending over $10M/year on cloud:
+GEICO’s journey offers some clear insights for organizations spending over $10M/year on cloud:

 1. The “Elasticity Tax” is Real